Azure/azure-service-operator/docs/hugo/content/_index.md

    Alternatively you can install from the [release YAML directly](https://azure.github.io/azure-service-operator/guide/installing-from-yaml/).

+#### Create a Managed Identity or Service Principal

+This identity or service principal will be used by ASO to authenticate with Azure.
-3. Create an Azure Service Principal.
-You'll need this to grant Azure Service Operator permissions to create resources in your subscription.
+You'll need this to grant the identity or Service Principal permissions to create resources in your subscription.

+{{% alert title="Note" %}}
+We show steps for using a Service Principal below, as it's easiest to get started with, but recommend using a Managed Identity with [Azure Workload Identity]( {{< relref "credential-format#azure-workload-identity" >}} ) for use-cases other than testing.

+See [Security best practices]({{< relref "security" >}}) for the full list of security best practices.
+{{% /alert %}}

 First, set the following environment variables to your Azure Tenant ID and Subscription ID with your values:

 {{< tabpane text=true left=true >}}
 {{% tab header="**Shell**:" disabled=true /%}}